libretro/libretro-thumbnails/README.md

     - `Named_Titles` Title screen snapshots
     - `Named_Boxarts` Boxart

-3. Images must be PNG

-4. They need to follow this naming convention:
+3. Thumbnail files need to follow this naming convention:
     ```
     thumbnails/Playlist_Name/Named_Type/Game_Name.png
     ```

-5. The following characters in playlist titles must be replaced with `_` in the corresponding thumbnail filename:
+4. The following characters in playlist titles must be replaced with `_` in the corresponding thumbnail filename:
     ```
     &*/:`<>?\|
     ```

+## Thumbnail submission guidelines

+1. Images must be PNG
-6. Thumbnail images submitted to this repository should not be greater than 512px wide.
+2. Images submitted to this repository should not be greater than 512px wide.
 Images with native widths greater than this should be scaled down to 512px wide before submission.
+3. When official boxart is not available for a system, as for example with arcade ROMs, it is acceptable to substitute promotional flyers.
+Boxart for unlicensced and prototype titles is welcome, but in no case should fan-made or mockup boxart be submitted.

 ## Thumbnail scraper tool